janak0ff/devops-blog/src/data/blog/linux/ssh to your vm shell.md

     ```
     (Replace `2222` with the `External/Public Port` you set on your router).

-    * **Consider Dynamic DNS (DDNS):** If your public IP changes frequently (most home internet connections do), your router's public IP will change.
-A DDNS service (like No-IP, DuckDNS, DynDNS) can map a hostname (e.g., `myvm.ddns.net`) to your dynamic public IP, so you can always use the hostname instead of the changing IP.

 #### Option 4: Host-Only Networking (Only for Host-to-VM, not external)